Whipping Post (song): Impact

-Despite its length, the live "Whipping Post" received considerable progressive rock radio airplay during the early 1970s, especially late at night or on weekends.
+Despite its length (or perhaps due to it), the live rendition of "Whipping Post" received considerable progressive rock radio airplay during the early 1970s, especially late at night or on weekends.
 Such airplay led to "Whipping Post" becoming one of the band's more familiar and popular songs, and would help give At Fillmore East its reputation as having, as The Rolling Stone Record Guide wrote in 1979, "no wasted notes, no pointless jams, no half-realized vocals—everything counts", and of being, as Rolling Stone wrote in 2002, "the finest live rock performance ever committed to vinyl."
 VH1 would say that "Whipping Post" was "what the band would become famous for, an endless climb of heightening drama staked out by the twin-guitar exorcisms of Duane and Dickey Betts and the cool, measured, almost jazz-like response of the rhythm section."
+The musical reference book 1001 Albums You Must Hear Before You Die wrote that the "side-long version of 'Whipping Post' brings the house down" and that it is a "Southern gothic lament" that is "[s]immering with a tension that is almost cinematic".

 The song also acquired a quasi-legendary role in early 1970s rock concerts, when audience members at other artists' concerts would semi-jokingly yell out "Whipping Post!" as a request between numbers, echoing the fan captured on At Fillmore East.
 Jackson Browne took note of this occurring during his concerts of the time.
 Another such instance from 1974 in Helsinki affected rock guitarist and composer Frank Zappa, as described below.
 Later this same yell-out-at-a-concert "role" would be taken over to a far greater extent by Lynyrd Skynyrd's "Free Bird", although the "Whipping Post" tradition made something of a later comeback at indie rock shows.